(Pure) transcendence bases in $\phi$-deformed shuffle bialgebras: Algebraic aspects of -shuffle bialgebras

-We have remarked very early ($\varphi$ needs only to be associative) that the set of group-like series (for $\Delta_{\ministuffle_{\varphi}}$) forms a (infinite dimensional Lie) group (see Lemmas \ref{lemme2} and \ref{lemme3}), its Lie algebra is the (Lie) algebra of Lie series and we have a nice log-exp correspondence (see Lemma \ref{lemme2}).
-We will see in this paragraph that, when $\varphi$ possesses all the ``good'' properties (moderate, dualizable, associative and commutative), one has an analogue of the Wei-Norman theorem \cite{weinorman1,weinorman2} which gives a system of local coordinates for every finite dimensional (real or complex) Lie group.
-Let us recall it. \begin{theorem}\cite{weinorman1,weinorman2} Given a (finite dimensional) Lie group $G$ (real ${\bf k}=\mathbb{R}$ or complex ${\bf k}=\mathbb{C}$), its Lie algebra $\mathfrak{g}$, and a basis $B=(b_i)_{1\leq i\leq n}$ of $\mathfrak{g}$, there exists a neighbourhood $W$ of $1_G$ (in $G$) and $n$ {\it local coordinate} analytic functions
+We have observed very early ($\varphi$ needs only to be associative) that the set of group-like series (for $\Delta_{\ministuffle_{\varphi}}$) forms a (infinite-dimensional Lie) group (see Lemmas~\ref{lemme2} and \ref{lemme3}), its Lie algebra is the (Lie) algebra of Lie series, and we have a nice log-exp correspondence (see Lemma~\ref{lemme2}).
+We will see in this paragraph that, when $\varphi$ possesses all the ``good'' properties (moderate, dualizable, associative and commutative), we have an analogue of the Wei--Norman theorem~\cite{Bui,weinorman1,weinorman2} which gives a system of local coordinates for every finite-dimensional (real or complex) Lie group.
+Let us recall it here. \begin{theorem}[\cite{Bui,weinorman1,weinorman2}] Given a (finite-dimensional) Lie group $G$ (real ${\bf k}=\mathbb{R}$ or complex ${\bf k}=\mathbb{C}$), its Lie algebra $\mathfrak{g}$, and a basis $B=(b_i)_{1\leq i\leq n}$ of $\mathfrak{g}$, there exists a neighbourhood $W$ of\/ $1_G$ (in $G$) and $n$ {\it local coordinate} analytic functions